MoonsideGames/MoonWorks/README.md

 MoonWorks uses strictly Free Open Source Software.
 It will never have any kind of dependency on proprietary products.

+## Documentation

+High-level documentation is provided here: http://moonside.games/docs/moonworks/

+For an actual API reference, the source is documented in doc comments that your preferred IDE can read.

 ## Dependencies

 * [SDL2](https://github.com/flibitijibibo/SDL2-CS) - Window management, Input